GDavij/open-ecommerce/docs/core-api/modules/human-resources/human-resources-definition.md

 - Human Resources Collaborators can Update their own Data

 - To Create a Human Resources Collaborator the collaborator must have at least one contract attached to it

+- If an administrator or human resources collaborator request to delete a contract being this contract the unique contract of the collaborator it should delete the collaborator too.